ky525815/ky525815/README.md

 Major: Psychology

-Program Year: 2024
+Program Year: 2025

 Why in Course: to learn coding which would be an useful skill for my future career

-Why psychology: I like to listen people and help them
+Why psychology: I like to listen to people and help them

 Career plans: I want to work in the psychology field